Rhode Island Data

 Suicide Deaths by Race/Ethnicity

-Data show total suicides in Rhode Island in the years 2016-2020 among Rhode Island residents by race/ethnicity.
-The most deaths by suicide are among white, non-Hispanic people at 87%.
-The highest rate of suicide deaths is observed among those who identified as white, non-Hispanic (11.9 deaths per 100,000).
-A rate of 11.90 means about 12 white, non-Hispanic people would have died by suicide out of a population of 100,000.
-The second highest rate of suicide deaths is observed in those who identified as black, non-Hispanic (6.6 deaths per 100,000).
-Looking at race/ethnicity by rates, we can see that Black, non-Hispanic Rhode Islanders have a higher rate of death from suicide than you might assume based on the percent of suicide deaths in 2016-2020 that were among Black, non-Hispanic Rhode Islanders (3%).
+Data show total suicides in Rhode Island in the years 2018-2022 among Rhode Island residents by race/ethnicity.
+The most deaths by suicide are among white, non-Hispanic people at 85%.
+The highest rate of suicide deaths is observed among those who identified as white, non-Hispanic (12.1 deaths per 100,000).
+A rate of 12.1 means about 12 white, non-Hispanic people would have died by suicide out of a population of 100,000.
+The second highest rate of suicide deaths is observed in those who identified as Hispanic (5.7 deaths per 100,000).

 For any questions or more information about the data, please use the Contact Us form.